Surf’s Up in Luquillo with Surfing Puerto Rico

 We recently took surfing lessons with them, and everyone in our group was able to get up and surf for real during the lesson.
 It is an amazing feeling of accomplishment!
 Check it out!

 Everything about setting up our surfing lessons with Surfing Puerto Rico was really professional.
-Starting with the great communication before booking our lesson, to their easy online booking, to the surf truck “office” at the beach (with a fresh water rinse), to the professional surfing instructors.
+Starting with the great communication before booking our lesson, to their easy online booking, to the surf truck “office” at the beach (with a fresh water rinse), to the amazing surfing instructors.
 They have complimentary snacks and water available at all times so that their students remain hydrated and energetic!
 They even had beach chairs set up in the shade for the “non-participants” (me!) in the group.
 And they take pictures of you and post them on Facebook for you to download afterward.

 They have many different types and sizes of boards, depending on your skill level and needs.
 They’ve thought of everything to make your experience great.